codewithkyle/supercomponent/readme.md

             }
         }

-        // Set the initial model & trigger the first render this.update({
+        // Set the model & trigger the first render this.update({
             products: [],
         });